A-stable Runge-Kutta methods for semilinear evolution equations: Contraction mappings on a scale of Banach spaces

 The essence of the result is very natural: When the outer function $\Pi$ loses $S$ rungs on the scale, the inner function $w$ must have minimal regularity $L=S$ and the composition maps at best into rung $K-S$.

 The main difficulty in the proof of this lemma and of the subsequent results is that the maps considered lose smoothness when derivatives in $\mu$ are taken.
-In particular, these derivatives are only strongly continuous with respect to the parameters $u$ and $\mu$ and, in our infinite dimensional setting, are discontinuous with respect to $u$ and $\mu$ in the operator norm.
-As a result, in the proofs below the induction hypothesis can not be applied to the derivatives in a straightforward way.
+In particular, these derivatives are only strongly continuous with respect to the parameters $u$ and $\mu$ and, in our infinite-dimensional setting, are discontinuous with respect to $u$ and $\mu$ in the operator norm.
+As a result, in the proofs below the induction hypothesis cannot be applied to the derivatives in a straightforward way.

 \begin{lemma}[Chain rule on a scale of Banach spaces] Let $\Pi = \Pi(w;u,\mu)$ and $w=w(u,\mu)$ satisfy

 Then $\Pi \circ w \in \kC_{N-S,K-S,L} (\kU,\kI; \{\kZ_j\})$ and $\lVert \Pi\circ w \rVert_{N-S,K-S,L}$ can be bounded by a polynomial with non-negative coefficients in $\Norm{\Pi}{N,K,L,S}$ and $\lVert w \rVert_{N,K,S+L}$. \end{lemma}